Neuroevolution in Games: State of the Art and Open Challenges: Open Challenges

-An even larger step would to be evolve a single neural network that could \emph{adapt} (ontogenetically, i.e.\ without further evolution) to play one of a set of games.
+An even larger step would to be evolve a single neural network that could \emph{learn} and \emph{adapt} during its lifetime (ontogenetically, i.e.\ without further evolution) to play one of a set of games.
 This has as far as we know never been attempted, but would be highly impressive.
-It would probably involve the evolution of indirectly-encoded networks with adaptive weights~\cite{risi2012unified,risi2010indirectly}.
+Evolution and learning are two forms of biological adaptation that operate on very different timescales.
+Learning can allow an organism to adapt much faster to environmental changes by modifying its behaviors during its lifetime.
+One way that NE can create such \emph{adaptive ANNs} is to not only evolve the weights of an ANN but also local synaptic plasticity parameters that determine how the weights of the network change during the \emph{lifetime} of the agent based on incoming activation \cite{soltoggioDuerrMattiussiFloreano2007,urzelaiFloreano2001adaptive,floreano2008neuroevolution,tonelli2013relationships}.
+This resembles the way the brains of organisms in nature can cope with changing and unpredictable situations \cite{hebb1949}.

+While there has been progress in this field, adaptive ANNs have so far mostly been applied to relatively simple toy problems.
+However, novel combinations of recent advances such as more advanced forms of local plasticity (e.g.\ neuromodulation~\cite{soltoggioDuerrMattiussiFloreano2007}), hypothesis testing in distal reward learning \cite{soltoggio2015plasticity}, larger indirectly-encoded adaptive networks \cite{risi2012unified,risi2010indirectly,risiStanley2014}, methods that avoid deception inherent in evolving learning architectures \cite{lehman:gecco14,risi2010evolving}, and learning of large behavioral repertoires \cite{cully2015robots}, could allow the creating of learning networks for more complex domains such as games.

+Such adaptive networks could overcome many of the challenges in applying NE to games, such as adjusting on the fly to the difficulty of the opponent, incrementally learning new skills without forgetting current ones, and ultimately allow general video game playing ANNs.
+However, preventing these networks from potentially learning undesired behaviors in addition to being reliable and controllable, are important future research direction, especially in the context of commercial games (Section~\ref{sec:commercial}).